raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 You can keep track of the number of guesses a player has used (or has left, depending on which way you look at it!) using a variable.
 You'll need to write some code to change its value after each guess.

-Then, change the condition in your `while` loop to check whether the player has used up all their guesses.
+Then write the right condition for your `while` loop to check whether the player has used up all their guesses.

 --- /hint ---

 --- hint ---

-Tip: Try using variables to store some of the other numbers too, such as the two numbers the player should guess between, and the total number of guesses they are allowed.
+Try using variables to store some of the other numbers too, such as the two numbers the player should guess between, and the total number of guesses they are allowed.

 Your program will work just fine even if you don't do this, but defining things with variables is usually a good idea.
-One reason is that it makes your life easier if you decide to change the values later – the only thing you need to change is the value you assign to the variable at the top of your program.
+One reason is that it makes your life easier if you decide to change these values later: then the only thing you need to change is the values you assign to the variables at the top of your program, and you don't have to change all the places where you've used their values.

 --- /hint ---

 --- /hints ---

 If you're stuck, or when you're done, you can check my answer at [repl.it/@CDF/Number-Guessing-Game](https://repl.it/@CDF/Number-Guessing-Game){:target="blank"}.
-Don't worry if yours looks very different, as long as it works.
-Good luck!
+Don't worry if yours looks very different — that doesn't matter as long as it works.

 --- /challenge ---